Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Car Ownership

-the N Broad St / W Dauphin St neighborhood have a highly unusual car ownership.
+three.
+But households in the N Broad St / W Dauphin St neighborhood buck

 45.6% of the households in this neighborhood don't own a car at